Lennix/HappyAuction/readme.txt

         end
     - status:   true if successful

+STASH
+- haStashNext() -> status
+    Iterates through each slot of each bag in sell/stash.
+Assumes user owns all bags but will work regardless.
+    example:
+        -- will sell every stash item with over 20 intelligence for 1000/2000g while haStashNext() do
+            if haItemStat('Intelligence').value1 > 20 then
+                haStashSell(1000, 2000)
+            end
+        end
+    - status:   true if successful

+- haStashSell(starting, buyout) -> status
+    Sells currently selected stash item for the given starting and optional buyout price.
+Typical reason for failure due to auction limit reached.
+    - starting: starting price
+    - buyout:   optional buyout price
+    - status:   true if successful.

+ITEM INFORMATION
+- haItem() -> item
-- haListItem() -> dpsarmor, mbid, buyout, nstats, nsockets, cbid Returns information about the selected item.
+    Returns information about the last selected item.
 Values will be 0 if no item is selected or if failure occurred.
-    - dpsarmor: the DPS or armor value found in tooltip.
+    - item.dps:     the DPS or armor value found in tooltip.
-    - mbid:     the max bid price as shown in bid button/input box.
+    - item.mbid:    the max bid price as shown in bid button/input box.
-    - buyout:   the buyout price or 0 if there is no buyout
-    - nstats:   the number of stats
-    - nsockets: the number of sockets
-    - cbid:     the current bid price as shown in item list. this will be less than mbid if there are bidders otherwise equal.
+    - item.cbid:    the current bid price as shown in item list. this will be less than mbid if there are bidders, otherwise equal.

-- haListItemStat(index) -> stat, value1, value2, value3, value4
-- haListItemStat(stat) -> value1, value2, value3, value4
-    Gets individual stat information of the selected item.
-Loop with up to nstats to get all item stats or use the second form to quickly lookup stat values by name. returns 0 for every value if unsuccessful.
+    - item.buyout:  the buyout price or 0 if there is no buyout
-    - index:    the index of the stat to get. range: 1-nstats
+    - item.stats:   a list of stat objects containing:
-    - stat:     the name of the stat. example: 'Attack Speed %'
+        - name:     the name of the stat. example: 'Intelligence'
         - value1-4: stat values. for most stats only value1 will be used.

-- haListItemSocket(index) -> stat, type, rank, value1, value2, value3, value4
-    Gets individual stat information of the selected socket.
-Loop with up to nsockets to get all socket stats.
-    - index:    the index of the socket to get. range: 1-nsockets
+    - item.sockets: a list of socket objects containing:
-    - stat:     the name of the stat. example: 'Intelligence'
+        - name:     gem stat name. example: 'Dexterity'
-    - type:     gem type: 'Amethyst','Emerald','Ruby', or 'Topaz'
+        - gem:      gem name. example: 'Topaz'
-    - rank:     gem rank up to radiant star. range: 1-14 or 0 if empty
+        - rank:     gem rank. example: 14 for Radiant Star
         - value1-4: stat values. for most stats only value1 will be used.

+- haItemStat(stat) -> stat
+    Convenience function for looking up an item stat quickly.
+Always returns a stat object.
+Will contain 0 values if not found.
+This allows example: if haListItemStat('dexterity').value1 > 200 then
+            -- i has item over 200 dex
+        end
+    to always succeed even if the item has no dexterity stat.
+    - stat.name:     stat name. example: 'Attack Speed %'
+    - stat.value1-4: stat values. for most stats only value1 will be used.

-AUCTION ACTIONS:
+ACTIONS:
 - haActionBid() -> status
 - haActionBid(bid) -> status
     Bids on current item and sets an optional bid price.